sbslee/pypgx/docs/cli.rst

    Estimate haplotype phase of observed variants with the Beagle program.

-   The 'chr' prefix in contig names (e.g. 'chr1' vs. '1') in the input VCF will be automatically added or removed as necessary to match that of the reference VCF.

    Positional arguments:
-     imported-variants  Archive file with the semantic type VcfFrame[Imported]. phased-variants    Archive file with the semantic type VcfFrame[Phased].
+     imported-variants  Input archive file with the semantic type VcfFrame[Imported].
+The 'chr' prefix in contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the reference VCF's contig names.
+     phased-variants    Output archive file with the semantic type VcfFrame[Phased].

    Optional arguments:
      -h, --help         Show this help message and exit.
-     --panel PATH       VCF file corresponding to a reference haplotype panel (compressed or uncompressed).
+     --panel PATH       VCF file (compressed or uncompressed) corresponding to a reference haplotype panel.
 By default, the 1KGP panel in the ~/pypgx-bundle directory will be used.
      --impute           Perform imputation of missing genotypes.

 filter-samples